3rd Hussars: U-Z

 Wilkinson, F | 4299 | Private | South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Clasps: South Africa 1902, Orange Free State, Transvaal. |

 Wilkinson, HJ | 3065 | Private | South Africa 1899-1902.
 Awarded King’s South Africa medal – clasps: South Africa 1901, South Africa 1902.
-Served with the 10th Hussars. |
+He transferred from the 10th Hussars. |

 Wilkinson, J | 4121 | Private | South Africa 1899-1902.
 Awarded Queen’s South Africa medal.
 Clasps: South Africa 1902, Orange Free State, Transvaal.
-To 7th Hussars: 19th September 1902. |
+He was transferred to the 7th Hussars on the 19th of September 1902. |

 Wilkinson, WJ | 150120 | Private | The Great War 1914-18.
 Awarded the British War medal and Victory medal. |